 If you would like to learn more about the 2023 Canada Winter Games and/or pre-register as a volunteer for the event, please contact 902-620-2023 or email us at email@example.com.

-The 2021 Canada Summer Games will be held from August 6 - 21, 2021 and will feature a total of 18 sports — including the return of lacrosse after a 36-year absence and the first-ever rugby sevens competition.
-Additionally, over 4,000 volunteers will be essential to the success of the 2021 Games.
+The Niagara Canada Summer Games will feature a total of 18 sports — including the return of lacrosse after a 36-year absence and the first-ever rugby sevens competition.
+Additionally, over 4,000 volunteers will be essential to the success of the Games.

 “Strategic investments in public infrastructure such as sport and recreation centres, help to build vibrant and active communities, and create economic growth.
 The Government of Canada heard the call from the municipal governments in Niagara and is always prepared to invest in our communities and young people.
 The new 2021 Canada Games facilities will leave a sporting legacy that will increase access to quality recreational infrastructure, improving the lives of Canadians across the Niagara Region for generations to come.”